esa/LADDS/README.md

 ## Processing TLE Input
 Data on current satellites etc. is often found [online](https://www.space-track.org/) in the [TLE format](https://en.wikipedia.org/wiki/Two-line_element_set).
 We include a Jupyter notebook which can be used to process TLE data with pykep to create and analyze suitable datasets.
 Detailed instructions can be found in the notebook in `notebooks/Data Processing.ipynb`.

-## Generating Constellation Input
+## Generating and including Constellations
 Satellite constellations (e.g. Starlink, OneWeb) are usually described by a list of orbital shells.
 An orbital shell is described by a 4-tuple with information about `altitude`, `inclination`, `number of planes`, and `number of satellites` per plane.
 We provide a notebook `notebooks/ConstellationGeneration/ConstellationGeneration.ipynb` that can be used to generate constellation data from orbital shell parameters.

-Quick guide:
+### Generating constellation:
 * Initialize the constellation by executing the first cell and providing metadata in the second cell (1)
-* create a shell by providing the 4 shell arguments, and further parameters (extra params) if necessary (2.1).
+* Create a shell by providing the 4 shell arguments, and further parameters (extra params) if necessary (2.1).
 Store the temporary shell data by executing the cell (2.2)
-* turn satellites into position and velocity vectors by executing cell (3)
+* Turn satellites into position and velocity vectors by executing cell (3)
-* write the files by executing cell (4) and save them by executing cell (5)
+* Write the files by executing cell (4) and save them by executing cell (5)

-A detailed guide is located in the directory of the notebook.
+A more detailed guide is included in the notebook.

+### Including the constellation data in simulation (`io` section):

+* In the configuration file for the simulation, include the constellation(s) by defining `constellationList` and assigning the constellation name(s); Syntax:
+{name;}name ; e.g. Astra;Starlink;OneWeb
+* Assign values for `constellationFrequency`, `constellationCutoff` and `altitudeSpread` (more information below)

+### How constellation satellites are inserted to the simulation

+When starting the simulation with satellite constellations every `constellationFrequency` iterations, satellites that are due to be added are inserted to the simulation.
+They are only inserted if there is no other object within the range `constellationCutoff` of the position of the new Satellite.
+If there are objects close enough to the new satellite, the insertion is postponed to the next time satellites are added.

+The insertion of a constellation takes as long as specified by the `duration` parameter in the respective .yaml file and happens shell by shell.
+The time it takes to insert one shell of a constellation depends on the percentage of satellites the shell contributes to.
+Satellites of each orbital shell are inserted plane by plane and linearly over time.

+Satellites are inserted with varying altitude based on a random variable that is normally distributed. `AltitudeSpread` determines within what range most satellites (99.74%) deviate from `altitude`.
+The parameter equals 3 times the standard deviation of the normal distribution.

 ## Output